 One of the more common and broadly used definitions is the one given by the UN.
-The United Nations Brundtland Commission defined in 1987 sustainability as "meeting the needs of the present without compromising the ability of future generations to meet their own needs," at the same time as casting an unbreakable bond between development and environment.
+In 1987, the United Nations Bruntland Commission defined sustainability as "meeting the needs of the present without compromising the ability of future generations to meet their own needs," at the same time as casting an unbreakable bond between development and environment.
 Consequently, sustainable development implies an integrated approach which considers economic development in the broader context of environmental concerns.